RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ### Imaging with the KryoFlux GUI on the FRED
 1. Open the **kryoflux-ui.jar – Shortcut** on the desktop.
 2. After setting up the KryoFlux hardware, insert the floppy disk into the drive.
 3. For each image you create, you must change the output file.
-In order to so, go to **File &gt; Settings**. and navigate to the **Output** tab.
-Enter the directory the image will be in.
+In order to do so, go to **File &gt; Settings**. and navigate to the **Output** tab.
+Enter the directory that the image will be in.
 Make sure **Logs** is checked.
 4. On the main KryoFlux screen, enter the name of the image in the text field.
 The image name is constructed with the accession number or FA number followed by the RefID.

     <div class="docs-example">